alonsourbano/publika/README.md

 ## Functionalities

-- Can display several stops, stations and/or clusters based on configuration
+- Can display several stops and/or stations based on configuration
 - Displays stop code, platform/track and ticket zones
 - Supports english, finnish and swedish
 - Displays times in realtime when available